 The other issue is that the model creation funnel now becomes very top-heavy.
 More people are creating more models for more use cases.
 This is great!
 But it leads us back to the grand-daddy of these trends….

-5. The need for experts part 2
+5. The Need for More Experts—Part 2

-As more models are created more stress is put on the ‘Evaluation’ stage.
-In many cases, this means an expert (data science team if available) is then forced to re-evaluate the quality and performance of models that other people have produced, in a form of data science QA.
+As more models are created, more stress is put on the ‘Evaluation’ stage.
+In many cases, this means an expert (data science team if available) is then forced to re-evaluate the quality and performance of models that other people have produced, in the form of data science QA.

 Sometimes, the person who created the model doesn’t possess these qualities.
-Sometimes they are relying on the domain expert or IT to finish the job, who may not be available or have other priorities.
-In large, bureaucratic organizations this can mean securing resource commitment at a high level to ensure the work gets done—which means more convincing (and more emphasis on explainability).
+Sometimes, they rely on the domain expert or IT to finish the job, who may not be available or have other priorities.
+In large, bureaucratic organizations, this can mean securing resource commitment at a high level to ensure the work gets done—which means more convincing (and more emphasis on explainability).

-In fact, the production process and deployment aspects are often left to disciplines that lie in the intersection of various practices such as Unfortunately, DevOps is another area where we’re facing a tremendous shortage of experts.
+In fact, the production process and deployment aspects are often left to disciplines that lie at the intersection of various practices such as Unfortunately, DevOps is another area where we’re facing a tremendous shortage of experts.
 31% of respondents to a recent Gartner survey cited lack of DevOps as their main barrier to delivering business value with ML and data science.

-6. The need for experts part 3
+6. The Need for More Experts—Part 3

 Finally, as any economist knows, a scarce resource that’s in high demand almost always becomes a valuable one.
-In our case, this means many organizations who are successful in hiring data scientists, still battle the constant pressure of turnover.
-This is especially troubling when you consider that a data scientists work doesn’t end when a model is deployed—you must continuously monitor how your models are performing and shifting with new data.
+In our case, this means many organizations who are successful in hiring data scientists still battle the constant pressure of turnover.
+This is especially troubling when you consider that a data scientist’s work doesn’t end when a model is deployed—you must continuously monitor how your models are performing and shifting with new data.
 If an expert builds a model, deploys it, then leaves the organization, who’s going to do this monitoring and management?
 This is the one area where automation and democratization MUST catch up, so that ANYONE can easily perform model ops.

 All of this may seem scary or daunting, but I will always be of the mindset that it’s best to shine a light on where you’re going before you start sprinting—this is definitely true as you embark down ‘the path to enterprise AI’.

-- A new way to make model deployment and management easy for any user
+- Simplified model deployment and management

 - A reduced need for DevOps and technical experts